 - Identify clearly the whisky on offer.
 Any company offering Scotch Whisky for sale should be able to confirm whether it is a Scotch Malt Whisky or Scotch Grain Whisky, the name of the distillery where it was produced, the year of distillation and a cask reference number. - Check that the offer price is realistic by contacting the distillery or company whose whisky it is, or speak to an established whisky broker or specialist auction house. - Also check any claimed return with an established whisky broker, but even then you should treat this with caution as the figure for which your cask might be sold depends on many variable factors. - Most distillery names are trademarked and sometimes there will be a contractual limitation on the use of the name should you sell or bottle your cask.
-Before purchasing, you should check whether any conditions apply, particularly if you are not purchasing directly from the distillery. - Consider whether there are any limitations on how you can dispose of your cask.
-Some sellers may include, for example, a contractual term that it may only be bottled for personal consumption at their premises.
+Before purchasing, you should check whether any conditions apply, particularly if you are not purchasing directly from the distillery. - Consider whether there are any limitations on whether you can move your cask and how you can dispose of your cask.
+Some sellers may include, for example, a contractual term that it may only be matured at their premises and/or bottled by them exclusively for personal consumption.

-Other things to consider (continued)
+Essential things to consider (continued)

-- By law, Scotch Whisky may only be matured in an Excise Warehouse in Scotland which has been verified by Her Majesty's Revenue and Customs.
+- By law, Scotch Whisky may only be matured in an approved warehouse in Scotland which has been verified by His Majesty's Revenue and Customs.
 Therefore you should check the location of your cask before going ahead with the purchase.
-You can check to see if a facility has been verified on the HMRC website here: https://customs.hmrc.gov.uk/sdvlookup/index - Insist upon receiving a receipt for the purchase price and a copy of the contract of sale which should: - provide a full description of the whisky purchased i.e. type, distillery, and year of distillation; - identify the cask purchased and in particular the cask number, the type of cask (ex-Bourbon, ex-Sherry etc.) and the volume of the contents; - identify the warehouse in which the casks are stored and the warehousekeeper; and - explain the costs connected to the storage of your cask.
+You can check to see if a facility has been verified on the HMRC website here. - Insist upon receiving a receipt for the purchase price and a copy of the contract of sale which should: - provide a full description of the whisky purchased i.e. type, distillery, and year of distillation; - identify the cask purchased and in particular the cask number, the type of cask (ex-Bourbon, ex Sherry etc.) and the volume of the contents; - identify the warehouse in which the casks are stored and the warehousekeeper; and explain the costs connected to the storage of your cask.